ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Evaluation

-In this section, we will validate the effectiveness of the Query-Aware training within \textsc{ScaleDoc}.
-We demonstrate how \textsc{ScaleDoc}'s specialized training objective leads to superior data filtering.
+\textbf{Ablation Comparison.} To assess the impact of our overall training framework, we compare it against the baselines that rely on direct embedding-based similarity matching.
+Specifically, we evaluate on \textsc{NvEmbed}, the embedding model used in \textsc{ScaleDoc}'s offline phase, along with a widely adopted model, E5~\cite{wang2024multilinguale5textembeddings, wang2024textembeddingsweaklysupervisedcontrastive}.
+For this approach, similarity scores are directly computed between each document and the query, then serving as proxy values for cascading decisions.
+As shown in \autoref{tab:embed_sim}, our query-aware training outperforms these direct approaches.
+Unlike static latent representations, our paradigm dynamically adapts to online query semantics, producing more reliable decision scores and superior efficiency.

-\autoref{fig:cldr} illustrates the effectiveness of Query-Aware training through pseudo end-to-end data reduction results.
-The term \textit{pseudo} signifies that a brute-force optimal cascade algorithm is applied, specifically to isolate the impact of the training framework from other cascade designs.
-The key findings are:
+\textbf{Breakdown of the Training.} We further provide a decomposed analysis of the proposed contrastive learning objectives. \autoref{fig:cldr} shows the effectiveness of our training design through end-to-end data reduction results.
+Here, we use a brute-force optimal cascade to isolate the effect from cascade designs.
+The key findings include:

-\textbf{1) Superiority of Query-Aware Training.} \textsc{ScaleDoc} significantly outperforms basic approach (i.e. directly training a MLP binary classifier), leading to a 20\% average increase in data reduction.
-This improvement is particularly noticeable in \textit{hard} cases, where the data reduction rates is inherently lower.
+\textbf{1) Superiority of contrastive-based paradigm.} We compare \textsc{ScaleDoc} with a baseline where a MLP binary classifier is directly trained on document embeddings. \autoref{fig:cldr} shows that \textsc{ScaleDoc} achieves 20\% higher data reduction than basic MLP.
+Our further investigation suggests that the standard MLP training is inadequate for handling the complex query-document fusion task.

-\textbf{2) Effectiveness of different losses.} Our ablation study reveals the distinct roles of the different loss functions.
-Using only $\mathcal{L}_{qsim}$ loss from Training Phase 1 seems to be ineffective.
-However, the inclusion of Training Phase 2, which incorporates $\mathcal{L}_{supcon}$ and $\mathcal{L}_{polar}$, remedies this issue and achieve the final performance.
-This does not diminish the role of $\mathcal{L}_{qsim}$.
-In fact, models trained without Phase 1 failed to produce valid results, demonstrating that establishing an initial semantic ranking is a fundamental prerequisite.
+\textbf{2) Effectiveness of different losses.} Our ablation (\autoref{fig:cldr}) reveals the distinct roles of each loss.
+Training with only $\mathcal{L}_{qsim}$ in phase 1 is insufficient, but phase 2, with $\mathcal{L}_{supcon}$ and $\mathcal{L}_{polar}$, resolves this to achieve the final performance.
+This does not diminish the role of phase 1.
+In fact, models trained without phase 1 failed to produce valid results, demonstrating that establishing an initial semantic ranking is a fundamental prerequisite.